kaust-rccl/containers_101/docker/README.md

 # Containers 101 - Docker

+Welcome to the GitHub repository!
 This repository contains different materials for the introduction to containers session.

 There are examples here for :
 - Docker commands
 - Dockerfiles

 This examples are to run on your local machine.
-With docker installed
+With docker installed.

+We hope you find these resources helpful in your Docker journey.

+## Example 1 : Docker commands

+Here, you'll find resources to help you get started with Docker, including:

+- A brief introduction to Docker and how to manipulate images and containers (Docker CLI cheat sheet)
+- A Docker - Demo
+- Docker - Exercise 1

-## Examples 2 : Dockerfiles
+## Example 2 : Dockerfiles
 If you are running this example on a local machine with apple silicon, you need to run the folling command to build the image.

 ```docker build -t customjupyter --platform linux/amd64 --no-cache .```